CausalDisco/gadjid/README.md

 ## LICENSE

-gadjid is available in source code form at <https://github.com/CausalDisco/gadjid>.
+𝚐𝚊𝚍𝚓𝚒𝚍 is available in source code form at <https://github.com/CausalDisco/gadjid>.

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.